Running versus walking

 A walking program

 Walking has many benefits especially for those who are just starting an exercise program.
 It will certainly help you to maintain your weight and improve circulation, if done correctly.

 To be an effective health facilitator, walking must be done at a pace that will elevate your heart rate for a set period of time.
 In other words, you need to walk at a certain level of intensity and for a distance that will allow you to reach and maintain your target heart rate for set amount of time.
 It should also cause your body to burn excess calories.
 For a walking program to benefit your heart (circulation) and to keep diabetes at bay, it must be a focused and consistent effort.

 If your aim is to lose weight then running, in my opinion, is your better option.
 It will get you to your target weight faster and more efficiently.
-To help you with your weight loss program I recommend trying the Fat Loss Factor.

 The type of running that delivers the best weight loss results is not the slow steady state jogging but doing interval training.